Microsoft Security Essentials vs Avira vs avast! vs AVG: Best free anti-virus/anti-malware program for Windows [3rd Edition]

-When evaluating security software and trying to decide which one you want to use, there are two main areas which you should look at: Features and performance.
+That said, when evaluating best free anti-virus programs and trying to decide which one you want to use, there are two main areas which you should look at: features and performance.
 So, lets get started.

 This review is part of our Best Free Windows Software section.
 Check out more articles on the best free Windows programs from here.